Intravenous Immunoglobulin (IVIG)

 If you develop a severe reaction (difficulty breathing, chest tightness, wheezing, rash, fevers) or if have severe and persistent headaches with neck stiffness, nausea and vomiting, tell your rheumatology provider.
 While some reactions may occur while IVIG is being administered, others occur within a few hours to days after the infusion.

 While vaccines are not contraindicated while on therapy with IVIG, your body may not be able to fully respond to the vaccines.
-Talk to your rheumatology provider about the best time to receive immunizations.
-In addition, certain blood tests (that rely on checking for an antibody in the blood) performed while on therapy with IVIG may be inaccurate.
+Talk to your rheumatology provider about the best time to receive a vaccine.